 What's Open Web Docs?

 tl;dr: Open Web Docs is awesome.
 It's one of the biggest contributors to MDN Web Docs.
-If you use MDN on a regular basis, consider supporting OWD (💵) so they can continue doing the work that makes all of our web dev jobs easier.
+If you use MDN on a regular basis, consider sponsoring OWD (💵) so they can continue doing the work that makes all of our web dev jobs easier.
+You can also easily donate via GitHub:

 If you're a web developer you have most likely heard and used the MDN Web Docs website.
 Heck, even if you don't call yourself a web dev, but still write some web code every now and then, you've probably used it.